supahero1/diep.io/multibox/README.md

 # 1. Prerequisites
 **WARNING!!:** If you ONLY want to use the AFK and NOT the multibox, please skip to the text directly above "2.
-Using the multibox".
+Improving performance".

 To use the multibox, you need to have `node.js` installed on your computer.
 If you don't know what it is or are not sure if you have it installed, go to https://nodejs.org/, pick whatever release you want (LTS prefered), and install.
 If you want to check if you have it installed, open your command line and enter `node -v`.
 If it says something like `"node" is not recognized`, you need to install it.